-Alexander Seiler founded this historic hotel, expanding it over the years to its current size.
-This was the home base of Edward Whymper when he conquered the Matterhorn in 1865, and not surprisingly the establishment is a member of Swiss Historic Hotels.
-Behind its graceful, shuttered facade you'll find an ideal balance between modern convenience and history in the original ceiling moldings, fireplaces, and Victorian dining hall.
+Behind the graceful, shuttered facade of this historic hotel, you'll find an ideal balance between modern convenience and history in the original ceiling moldings, fireplaces, and Victorian dining hall.
+Alexander Seiler founded the Monte Rosa, expanding it over the years to its current size.
+This was the homebase of Edward Whymper when he conquered the Matterhorn in 1865, and, not surprisingly, the establishment is a member of Swiss Historic Hotels.
 Rooms boast impeccable, soft-toned decor; southern views go quickly and cost more.
 The bar is an après-ski must.
-The pool and health facilities are shared with sister-hotel Mont Cervin, and guests can take advantage of the hotel group's dine-around plan.
-During winter, dinner in-house is included in the room price.
+The pool and health facilities are shared with sisterhotel Mont Cervin, and guests can take advantage of the hotel group's dine-around plan for an extra charge.